Welcome to Mines and casa!

 What if I want to change my intended major?

 After that point, you can change your intended major after your first semester schedule has been created through CASA.
-If you changed your intended major over the summer, contact us to discuss any potential schedule changes to reflect your new intended major.
+If a change of intended major necessitates adjusting your schedule, CASA can assist.

 If I have ap credit should I take the class again at mines?